 Physical Conditioning for Speed and Agility

 Reflexes cannot be separated from physical capability.
 A warrior might perceive a threat instantly, but if his body is slow or weak, the reaction will fail.
 Ancient training included running, jumping, climbing, and wrestling to build explosive power and coordination.
 The Spartan agōgē included endurance runs and combat gymnastics.
 Samurai performed bodyweight exercises like squat thrusts and balancing on narrow posts.
 Mongol riders developed phenomenal core strength to maintain stability at a gallop.
+Celtic warriors engaged in stone lifting and sprinting.
 This conditioning ensured that the physical response matched the speed of the nervous system.
+Plyometric training, now standard in sports science, echoes these ancient methods.

 Mental Focus: Meditation, Visualization, and Rituals